 This pose made me think “The Long-billed Curlew Scores” but he was really just exhibiting a territorial response to another curlew that was nearby when I photographed him.
-It was taken last April on Antelope Island State Park when the curlews were courting, displaying and mating.
+This image was taken last April on Antelope Island State Park when the curlews were courting, displaying, and mating.

-There are Sandhill Cranes nearby though and maybe, if I pray really hard to the bird photography gods, I’ll get some photos of them and this trip won’t have been a waste.
+There are Sandhill Cranes nearby though and maybe, if I pray really hard to the bird photography goddesses, I’ll get some photos of them and this trip won’t have been a waste.

 We will see.